amarradi/leafpad/README.md

 * leafpad allows you to create notes without prior configuration
 * Notes can be shared for leafpad and then notes can be created from them
 * Notes can be shared with other apps from leafpad
 * Notes can be created with an shortcut.
-Long tab to the leafpad-icon, then create
+Long tab to the leafpad-icon then write down new
 * leafpad support the android dark/night-mode
 * leafpad sorted your notes by date and time